giorgi19/dart_questions/README.md

 if _debounceTimer is not null then _debounceTimer?.isActive == _debounceTimer.isActive.

-## What's the difference between async and async* in Dart?
+## What is the difference between async and async* in Dart?

 ### Short answer
 async gives you a Future